dead-claudia/proposal-array-set/README.md

 ## %TypedArray%.prototype.set(*overloaded* [ , *offset* [ , *start* [ , *end* ] ] ])

-Update the offset handling to work similarly to above and `copyWithin`.
-Note that `typedArray.set(overloaded, offset = 0)` would remain identical to what's currently in the spec, so the risk of breakage I suspect would be rather low.
+Update the offset handling to work similarly to above.
+Note that `typedArray.set(overloaded, offset = 0)` would remain identical to what's currently in the spec, so the risk of breakage I suspect would be very low.

 ### Why?